 Included in Puppet Enterprise 2017.2.
 A newer version is available; see the version menu above for details.

 To share your module with other Puppet users, get contributions to your modules, and maintain your module releases, publish your module on the Puppet Forge.
 The Forge is a community repository of modules, written and contributed by open source Puppet and Puppet Enterprise users.

 To publish your module:

 - Create a Puppet Forge account, if you don’t already have one.

-- Prepare your module.
+- Prepare your module for packaging.

 - Build an uploadable tarball of your module.

 - Upload your module using the Puppet Forge’s web interface.